 How many social homes per municipality?

+Article 55 of the SRU law requires certain municipalities to have a minimum number of social housing proportional to their stock of main residences: 20 or 25%.
 The Act No. 2013-61 of 18 January 2013 on the mobilization of public land for housing and strengthening the social housing production obligations requires municipalities with over 3,500 inhabitants outside the Ile-de-France (and more than 1 500 inhabitants in the Ile-de-France) included in a metropolitan area or a public intermunicipal cooperation (EPCI) with fiscal over 50,000 including at least one municipality of over 15,000, having a total number of social housing units representing at least 25% of primary residences and enables a five-fold increase penalties.

 The rate is maintained at 20% of social housing to municipalities, belonging to an agglomeration or an EPCI with their own tax whose situation of the existing housing stock does not justify an additional production effort.
+The list of settlements and EPCIs that are concerned is determined according to the number of requests for social housing compared to the number of annual moves, excluding internal transfers in the social rental stock.

 The law for access to housing and planning a renovation of 24 March 2014 (called ALUR Act) came strengthen penalties municipalities that do not meet their obligations in this field, notably with the possibility to increase the prefects up five times the initial removal of the municipalities that do not meet their three-year production targets of social housing.